 What is grace?
-Simple question, but the answer is not exactly simple, especially when we try to be sure we understand the means by which ‘grace’ works.
-The word ‘grace’ was a special word for Paul!
-He had been persecuting believers, he had put them in prison, had been complicit in the death of the first martyr, Stephen.
-But the Lord Jesus had picked him out as a ‘chosen instrument’ [Acts 9 v.15] as he told Ananias in a vision.
+Simple question, but the answer is not exactly simple.
+The 4 words in our heading, “that grace may abound” are at the start of Ch.
+6 in today’s reading from Paul’s letter to the Romans.
+Let’s try to understand the way in which ‘grace’ operates.
+The word ‘grace’ became a special word for Paul!
+He had been persecuting believers; he had put them in prison and had been complicit in the death of the first martyr, Stephen.
+But the Lord Jesus had picked him out as a ‘chosen instrument’ [Acts 9 v.15].

-There are more texts that will challenge our thinking on this as we come to Chapters 7 and 8 tomorrow.
+More texts will challenge our thinking on this as we come to Chapters 7 and 8 tomorrow.